oakati/oakati.github.io/index.md

 I was with [Antennas and Propagation Research Laboratory (BOUNtenna)](https://bountenna.boun.edu.tr/), İstanbul, Türkiye, as an Undergraduate Research Assistant from July 2019 to March 2022.
 Also, I did two internships at [Turkcell](https://www.turkcell.com.tr/english-support) and [ASELSAN](https://aselsan.com.tr/en) during the summers of 2020 and 2021, respectively.

-I am currently with [Poilabs](https://www.poilabs.com/en/home/), as an embedded software developer intern.
+I was with [Poilabs](https://www.poilabs.com/en/home/), as an embedded software developer intern during Summer 2022.
 My current research interests include communication systems and embedded software development.